Back to School

 “Hearing success stories like Alexa’s is thanks to our partners and supporters,” says Rose.
 “They are making the difference!”

 Thanks to the partners and supporters that Rose speaks of Convoy of Hope is ready to help children return to school in 11 countries where it works.

-“In Haiti for example, where we have more children enrolled in our Children’s Feeding Initiative than any other, we’re prepared to continue feeding more than 61,000 children there every school day,” he says.
+“In Haiti for example, where we have more children enrolled in our Children’s Feeding initiative than any other, we’re prepared to continue feeding more than 61,000 children there,” he says.
 “The children know that when they come to school, they’re going to get a hot meal.”

 Rose points to a community about a half hour drive from the crowded, sometimes chaotic streets of Port-au-Prince.
 There, in the community of Courjolle, a majority of the residents live below the poverty line (less than $2.00 a day) and most residents have no access to safe water or legal electricity.
 Many schools in this area are poor-standing structures with dirt floors and due to the scarcity of food for most families it’s very difficult for children to stay focused while in school.

 In Courjolle, at Institution Mixte Mamaliga, a school supported by Convoy of Hope and partner Mission of Hope Haiti, just last school year the number of children being fed nearly doubled.

 “At the beginning of the school year, we were feeding 500 children a day at Mixte Mamaliga,” says a Mission of Hope team member.
 “By the end of the year, we were feeding 964 children and we’ve seen a significant change in the educational progress and well-being of the students.”

 Pickering adds that since the expansion of the program at the school, students have been more motivated to attend class and, in turn, government test scores have improved.
 For Rose, that’s an exciting prospect.